calleboketoft/co-selectable-items/README.md

 This component can be used when you have a large list of items from which you wish to select a subset to be part of another list.

-A typical situation would be selecting which user roles a specific user should have.
-Then there is a list of all roles available and a list for each user specifying which roles the user has.

-The component is initialised with two lists: `selectableItems`, which is the list of all the items available plus a display name, and `selectedItems`, which is the selected subset of items.

-When selecting and deselecting items, the `selectedItems` list is modified.

 ## Run the example code

 - `npm install`